Water Permit Renewal for Greenfield Global - St. Lawrence River Industrial Cooling

 Official title: Greenfield Global Inc. - Permit to take water

 Greenfield Global wants to renew its permit to draw water from the St. Lawrence River for industrial cooling at its facility near Cardinal, Ontario.
 The company would take up to 4.8 million litres daily, year-round, for the next 10 years.
-This is classified as a Category 2 permit, meaning it has higher potential for environmental impact.
+This is classified as a Category 2 permit, meaning it has a higher potential for environmental impact.

 Why This Matters